stanley-gu/standardsCh/chapter.md

 developed is repetitious and little true advancement is being made.
 This is probably do to the large number of new comers to the field who are inexperienced and inevitably repeat what has gone before.
-A number of solutions exist to solve this problem, one is to develop extensible frameworks such as SBW, BioSPICE or BioUML, the other is to develop a suite of open-source libraries which can carry out specific functionality.
+A number of solutions exist to solve this problem, one is to develop extensible frameworks such as SBW, the other is to develop a suite of open-source libraries which can carry out specific functionality.
 An example of this is libSBML being developed by the SBML team.
 This library, written in C/C++ for maximum portability, enables other developers to concentrate on simulation capability rather than waste unnecessary effort developing their own SBML parser.
 In terms of other possible libraries, examples include, open-source Gillespie based stochastic solvers and ODE solvers.
 In both cases there is also the need to develop scalable and robust methods for computing the dependent and independent species.
 Further more, hybrid methods combining continuous and stochastic methods is a pressing need at the current time.
 Many biological systems interface noisy sensory apparatus (e.g. ligand binding to the surface of a cell membrane) to internal continuous analog networks [@SauroReview:2004].
 In addition to the core solvers, we also need scalable analysis tools, particularly bifurcation analysis tools and sensitivity analysis tools.
 On the model validation front, much remains to be done, particularly the relationship between model validation and how this can direct future experimentation.
 This leads on to the development of new methods and algorithms for analyzing the complex networks in particular methods should be developed to modularize large networks since understanding an entire network is virtually impossible with out some recourse to a hierarchical modularization.

 Finally, the role of high performance computing in systems biology is still very novel.
 In fact there appear to be very few applications to date of high